mbellabah/mbellabah.github.io/_posts/2020-01-21-enlightenment-now.md

 Here are my thoughts on Steven Pinker's *The Enlightenment Now*.
 I'd read this sometime in 2018, probably in March, shortly after the book came out.
 I took some notes while reading the book, and for whatever reason, I chose to take the following quotes from the book:

-#### On being wary of sensationalism, and keeping perspective.
+#### On being wary of sensationalism and keeping perspective.
 > Remember your math: an anecdote is not a trend.
 Remember your history: the fact that something is bad today doesn't mean it was better in the past.
 Remember your philosophy: one cannot reason that there's no such thing as reason, or that something is true or good because God said it is.
 And remember your psychology: much of what we know isn't so, especially when our comrades know it too.
 >
 > Keep some perspective.
 Not every problem is a Crisis, Plague, Epidemic, or Existential Threat, and not every change is the End of This, the Death of That, or the Dawn of a Post-Something Era.
 Don't confuse pessimism with profundity: problems are inevitable, but problems are solvable, and diagnosing every setback as a symptom of a sick society is a cheap grab for gravitas.
 Finally, drop the Nietzsche.
-His ideas may seem edgy, authentic, baad,while humanism seems sappy, unhip, uncool But what's so funny about peace, love, and understanding? -- **Steven Pinker**
+His ideas may seem edgy, authentic, bad, while humanism seems sappy, unhip, uncool But what's so funny about peace, love, and understanding? -- **Steven Pinker**

 #### On democracy
 > Democracy’s strength stems from the freedom to complain. -- **Steven Pinker**